steemdocs/steemdocs/CONTRIBUTING.md

-# Contributing to the Steem Documentation Newtork
+# Contributing to the Steem Documentation Network

 :+1::tada: First off, thanks for taking the time to contribute! :+1::tada:

-The following is a set of guidelines for contributing to **Steem Documentation Network**, which are hosted on GitHub.
+The following is a set of guidelines for contributing to **Steem Documentation Network**, which is hosted on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 Please read these instructions before submitting issues to the **SND** GitHub repository.
 The issue tracker is for bugs and specific implementation discussion **only**.
 It should not be used for other purposes, as described below.

 ## Looking For Something To Do?

 We have a [Trello board](https://trello.com/b/ykV4TGZ3/steem-documentation-network) with all the tasks that we are looking to accomplish or build.
-Make sure to read through the instruction in the "Meta" box before creating card and task.
+Make sure to read through the instruction in the "Meta" box before getting started with your task.
 Do not create a card that you don't intend on working on yourself.

 ## Bug Reports